petergridge/openweathermaphistory/README.md

 # openweathremaphistory
 A home assistant sensor that uses the OpenWeatherMap API to get the last 5 days rainfall.
-A call is made for each day so the scan_interval is set at 3600 seconds (1 hour) as the free tier allows only 1000 calls per day.
+The scan_interval is set at 3600 seconds (1 hour) all 5 days are refreshed on the first call of the day and then the current day is refreshed hourly.

 This information is used to calculate a factor that can be used to reduce the watering time of the [Irrigation Program](https://github.com/petergridge/irrigation_component_V3) custom component.